Young “Arti-vist” Inserts the Black Feminine into the Western Aesthetic

 If that isn’t enough to convince you of her conviction, her Instagram presence should do it.
 Over three profiles, she transforms seamlessly between artist, curator, art historian, detective, truth-teller and millennial.
-Add to this a treasure-chest of an online gallery featuring works from history that depict Black sitters, and there can be no doubt that Sam-Jolly is engaged in a multi-layered conversation on the depiction of the Black feminine in Western art.
+Add to this a treasure-chest in the form of an online gallery featuring works from history that depict Black sitters, and there can be no doubt that Sam-Jolly is engaged in a multi-layered conversation on the depiction of the Black feminine in Western art.

-This desire to depict the strength inherent in the Black female experience, particularly in diaspora, is seen most powerfully in her portrait of her cousin Bijou.
+This desire to depict the strength inherent in the Black female experience, particularly in the diaspora, is seen most powerfully in her portrait of her cousin Bijou.
 On speaking about her, Sam-Jolly stresses above all her business acumen – she is an architect and fashion designer.
 For Sam-Jolly, it is important that the narrative behind the aesthetic does not get lost.

 But Sam-Jolly is not interested in getting lost in the past.
 Her integration of the past and the present in her work makes sure of this.
 She notes that her paintings “are not recreations of white masterpieces of the past; they tell the stories of actual black female business owners and intellectuals of today”.
 Mobile phones and cars combine with the aristocratic dress of yore, forcing one to contemplate Black economic empowerment as well as the (at times destructive) veneration of material wealth.
 Black women are a part of this conversation, navigating the modern world and being navigated by it.
-Like the past portraits of (mostly) men donning similar attire and striking similar poses, Sam-Jolly’s art seeks to emphasise the sitter’s agency in their modern world.
+Like the past portraits of (mostly) men donning similar attire and striking similar poses, Sam-Jolly’s art seeks to emphasise the sitter’s agency in her contemporary world.

-I do not need to re-write Black women into western art because there are so many Black female nobles in European history
+“I do not need to re-write Black women into western art because there are so many Black female nobles in European history”– Glory Sam-Jolly

-One may be quick to surmise that she is loath to give the European past any undue credit for sympathetic or empowering portrayals of Black women, but one would be wrong.
+One may be quick to surmise that she is loath to give the European past any undue credit for sympathetic or empowering portrayals of Black women, but that would be wrong.
 She is clear that she is not engaging in historical revisionism: “I do not need to re-write Black women into western art,” she says, “because there are so many Black female nobles in European history”.
 Their stories, she holds, go untold, not because they are not there, but because they are undervalued by prejudiced curatorial and art history cultures.

 The psychological imperative

-In her self-portrait, Sam-Jolly’s hair is one of the composition’s biggest statements, forming a crown that rivals any cast in metal or embellished with precious stones.
+In her self-portrait, Sam-Jolly’s hair is the composition’s biggest statement, forming a crown that rivals any cast in metal or embellished with precious stones.
 Sam-Jolly notes the significant, and deeply personal, nature of what many Black women term their “natural hair journey”, which Sam-Jolly herself started in 2019, saying:“Black hair can represent the level of confidence in one’s identity, or lack thereof…Even I used to deny that I had an afro…In a way, my hair was colonised, and…part of my identity was colonised.”